docker-flow/docker-flow-proxy/docs/swarm-mode-auto.md

 > If you are a Windows user, please run all the examples from *Git Bash* (installed through *Docker Toolbox*).
 Also, make sure that your Git client is configured to check out the code *AS-IS*.
 Otherwise, Windows might change carriage returns to the Windows format.

-Please note that *Docker Flow: Proxy* is not limited to *Docker Machine*.
+Please note that *Docker Flow Proxy* is not limited to *Docker Machine*.
 We're using it as an easy way to create a cluster.

 ### Setup